Mission and History

 - A gear loan program for practice at home year-round; and

-- Ladies Rock Camp, which offers the camp experience twice annually to empower and educate women 19+ across the region.
+- LRC, which offers a weekend camp experience twice annually to empower and support women and trans* adults.